cotejp/jquery.cssliveupdate/README.md

 ## Description

-**CssLiveUpdate** is a jQuery plugin to continually update the `style` attribute of an element with the CSS rules found in another element.
-It facilitates the creation of live CSS demos for conferences, courses, etc.
+**CssLiveUpdate** updates the page's CSS styles with the content of the HTML element(s) its watching.
+This makes it very easy to create a CSS demo page where any CSS typed into a form field is added in a `style` tag in the `head` of the page.
+It is meant to be used for CSS demos, conferences, etc.

-Typically, the source element is a form field (`textarea`, `input` or `select`) or a regular element with the `contenteditable` attribute set (although this is not mandatory).
+The elements being watched are typically form elements (`textarea` or `input`) or a regular element bearing the `contenteditable` attribute.

 ## Demo